damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 Documentation of simulation model consists:

 1. Identify the type of simulation
     - Mechanical simulation
     - physical simulation
     - Thermo-mechanical simulation
     - Electronical simulations
+2. Model definition consist of
-2. Specification of geometrical model (refer to editable file format in structural model)
+    - Specification of geometrical model (refer to editable file format in structural model)
-3. Material characteristics ( refer to structural model)
+    - Material characteristics ( refer to structural model)
-4. Initial conditions such as initial stresses, temperatures, velocities, etc.
+    - Initial conditions such as initial stresses, temperatures, velocities, etc.
-5. Boundary conditions (including symmetry conditions) can be imposed on individual solution variables such as displacements or rotations
+    - Boundary conditions can be imposed on individual solution variables such as displacements or rotations.
-6. Kinematic constraints: equations involving several of the fundamental solution variables in the model or multi-point constraints  can be defined.
+    - Kinematic constraints that are several of the fundamental solution variables in the model (Linear constraint equations) or multi-point constraints (General  multi-point constraints) can be defined.
-7. Interactions:contact and other interactions between parts can be defined
+    - Interactions that are contact and other interactions between parts can be defined
-8.
-9. The name of software
+3. The name of software
   - Scilab
   - Open Modelica
   - ADINA
-10.

   ```
  #### *Example of Virtual prototype:*
  *Analysis of the physical phenomenon of product that allows showing a virtual representation or evaluation of the reality.*